moddio/moddio-docs/scripting-reference/actions/openShopForPlayer.md

-Opens the specified shop for the specified player.
+Opens the specified shop for the provided player.